rexagod/cpv/README.md

   -extract-for-profile string
         Extract the metrics needed to implement the given collection profile.
   -extract-for-profile-param string
-        Path to rule file, or targets to be used to extract the metrics needed to implement the --extract-for-profile.
+        Path to rule file, or targets to be used to extract the metrics needed to implement the -extract-for-profile.
   -kubeconfig string
-        Path to kubeconfig file. (default "$KUBECONFIG") -profile string
+        Path to kubeconfig file. (default "$KUBECONFIG") -output-cardinality
+        Output cardinality of all extracted metrics (while using -extract-for-profile-*).
+  -profile string
         Collection profile to run the validation against.
   -status